jonasberge/connectfour-datapack/README.md

 * In-game you only need to execute functions that are not prefixed with an underscore to interact with the datapack.
-Functions with an underscore in front are private.
+Functions with an underscore in front are considered private and are not meant to be used from anywhere outside the datapack.
 * It is possible to have multiple instances of the game in the same world.
 To make sure that each function call knows on which instance it should operate, prepend each function call with this command.